aroberge/ideas/docs/html/_sources/guide.rst.txt

 reading a few of the following examples, if not all of them, especially including examining the source code.

+For most, if not all the source transformation examples we created, we used the module ``token_utils`` whose first version was created as part of |ideas|.
+Following a suggestion by a would-be user, we made it into a separate package available via Pypi.
+If you installed |ideas|, it should have also been installed automatically.
+You can get it on its own using ``python -m pip install token_utils``.

 .. important::

     This entire project is meant as enabling **easy experiments** with